Environmental Protection Agency (EPA).

 C. How can I file an objection or hearing request?

 Under FFDCA section 408(g), 21 U.S.C.
-346a, any person may file an objection to any aspect of this regulation and may also request a hearing on those objections.
+346a(g), any person may file an objection to any aspect of this regulation and may also request a hearing on those objections.
 You must file your objection or request a hearing on this regulation in accordance with the instructions provided in 40 CFR part 178.
-To ensure proper receipt by EPA, you must identify docket ID number EPA-HQ-OPP-2017-0095 in the subject line on the first page of your submission.
-All objections and requests for a hearing must be in writing, and must be received by the Hearing Clerk on or before February 6, 2018.
+To ensure proper receipt by EPA, you must identify docket ID number EPA-HQ-OPP-2019-0384 in the subject line on the first page of your submission.
+All objections and requests for a hearing must be in writing and must be received by the Hearing Clerk on or before January 15, 2021.
 Addresses for mail and hand delivery of objections and hearing requests are provided in 40 CFR 178.25(b).

 In addition to filing an objection or hearing request with the Hearing Clerk as described in 40 CFR part 178, please submit a copy of the filing (excluding any Confidential Business Information (CBI)) for inclusion in the public docket.
 Information not marked confidential pursuant to 40 CFR part 2 may be disclosed publicly by EPA without prior notice.
-Submit the non-CBI copy of your objection or hearing request, identified Start Printed Page 57861by docket ID number EPA-HQ-OPP-2017-0095, by one of the following methods:
+Submit the non-CBI copy of your objection or hearing request, identified by docket ID number EPA-HQ-OPP-2019-0384, by one of the following methods:

 II.
 Summary of Petitioned-For Tolerance

-Based on available information, EPA is establishing some tolerances that vary from what the petitioner requested.
-The reasons for these changes are discussed in Unit IV.C.
+Based upon review of the data supporting the petition and in accordance with its authority under FFDCA section 408(d)(4)(A)(i), EPA is establishing tolerances that vary from what the petitioners sought.
+The reasons for these changes are explained in detail in Unit IV.C.